 - Take steps to prevent identity theft

 Another way to prevent data breaches is by hiring a technology company to provide your business with cybersecurity audits and monitoring.
-These steps may help to identify weaknesses and ensure your network has robust security configurations in place.
+These steps will identify weaknesses and ensure your network has robust security configurations in place.

 There are a few steps to follow if you’ve experienced a data breach.
 If you partner with an IT company, make sure to let them know right away so they can advise you on the best course of action and help you investigate and remedy the situation.

 Once you’ve stopped the leak, take the next logical steps.
-If financial or personal information was put at risk, then contact your financial institutions and monitor your statements.
-If your email or website has been put at risk, change all passwords immediately, identify and fix weaknesses, and remove the hack.
+If financial or personal information was put at risk, contact your financial institutions and monitor your statements.
+If your email or website has been put at risk, change all passwords immediately, identify and fix weaknesses, and remove access from all devices.
 Depending on the severity of the breach you may also need to contact your insurance provider and work together to resolve the issue.

 Keeping data safe is everyone’s responsibility, and implementing a few best practices can help you prevent the majority of data breaches.